01100100/blog/content/posts/sotm.md

 I chose to break the ride into two days, with an overnight in a cheap hotel in Poznan.
 This meant I could leave the tent, sleeping setup, and cooking gear behind.
 It would just be me, my bike, and the essentials.

-Here’s what I priorities to optimize my setup for the journey:
+Here are the key areas I focused on to optimize my setup for the journey:

 * Comfort
 * Aerodynamics